Cloudstrucc/Public/docs/leonardo/proposal-crm-implementation.md

 # Proposal: Microsoft Power Platform & Dynamics 365 Sales Professional Implementation Project

-## For [Client Name] - Federal Government Entity
+## For Leonardo Company Ottawa - Federal Government Entity

 ### Prepared by Cloudstrucc Inc.
 ---
 # 🛍️ Executive Summary

-[Client Name], operating under the stringent requirements of the **Protected B classification** and governed by **Treasury Board of Canada Secretariat (TBS)** cybersecurity directives, requires a comprehensive Customer Relationship Management (CRM) solution that aligns with federal government security standards and operational requirements.
+Leonardo Company Ottawa, operating under the stringent requirements of the **Protected B classification** and governed by **Treasury Board of Canada Secretariat (TBS)** cybersecurity directives, requires a comprehensive Customer Relationship Management (CRM) solution that aligns with federal government security standards and operational requirements.

 To deliver secure, compliant, and mission-critical CRM capabilities, the implementation must ensure alignment with: